-The thyroid is a small, butterfly-shaped gland located at the front base of your neck that produces thyroid hormones T4 and T3 and releases them directly into the bloodstream.
+The thyroid is a small, butterfly-shaped gland located at the front base of your neck that produces thyroid hormones T4 and T3 and releases them directly into your bloodstream.
 These chemicals regulate the functioning of virtually all cells in your body.
 Thyroid hormones disperse throughout your body to regulate metabolism and most bodily functions.
 In your brain, T3 and T4 regulate neurotransmitters implicated in mood, appetite, sexual function, and emotions.

 The thyroid gland is regulated by the pituitary gland, or “master gland.”
 The pituitary gland delegates how much thyroid hormone the thyroid should produce.
-It emits signals to the thyroid gland using the right amount of thyroid stimulating hormone (TSH), which is the hormone that makes the thyroid gland produce thyroid hormone.
+It emits signals to the thyroid gland using the right amount of thyroid stimulating hormone (TSH), which is the hormone that tells the thyroid gland to produce thyroid hormone.

-WHERE CAN THYROID FUNCTION GO WRONG?
+HOW CAN THYROID FUNCTION GO WRONG?